 The High Court will regard an individual as being unable to pay his/her debts if either of the following occurs:

-Insolvency law requires that the petition be served on the individual.
-Our process servers are located throughout the UK and can ensure your bankruptcy is served in accordance with any special instructions from the courts.
+Insolvency law requires that the bankruptcy petition be served on the individual.
+Our process servers are located throughout the UK and can ensure your bankruptcy petition is served in accordance with any special instructions from the courts.
 We can provide a witness statement or affidavit as proof of service, avoiding any unnecessary holdups to your case.
 It’s important to act fact in insolvency cases to ensure the best possible chance of success and recovering any moneys that you are owed.